"One ought, every day at least, to hear a little song, read a good poem, see a fine picture

 Writing of her grandmother, Shihab Nye acknowledges the sad truth: "It is possible we will not meet again / on earth."
 In fact, it is not just a possibility but a certainty that my grandmother and I will not meet again on earth, though she meant the world to me in the years that our lives overlapped, from my birth in 1957 until her death in 1966.
 Not forgetting the numerous great grandmothers before her -- our lives never overlapped; they are known to me only through stories from the relatives and whatever written records survive.
 Rovilla, Anna Mary, Elizabeth -- they have all become grandmothers in the stars.

 The Birkinbines were pretty good record-keepers.
 Still, as in any dense family history, there are gaps.
 At my grandmother's knee, I learned the long line of Birkinbines: Christian (born in Germany) begat Antonius (born in Switzerland), begat Anthony (born in Philadelphia), begat George (born in Maryland), begat Elizabeth (born in Lancaster County, Pennsylvania), begat Anna Mary (Lancaster County), begat Rovilla (Kansas), begat Mary Beth (Kansas), begat Kitti (Kansas).
-Elizabeth bequeathed to us long lists of siblings and cousins, but her records always started with Christian (1713 - 1786), who left Europe on the Ship Two Brothers, sailing via Rotterdam to Philadelphia, arriving on September 14, 1749.
+Elizabeth bequeathed to us extensive lists of siblings and cousins, but her records always started with Christian (1713 - 1786), who left Europe on the Ship Two Brothers, sailing via Rotterdam to Philadelphia, arriving on September 14, 1749 (#30 on the Passenger List).

 Many thanks to my spouse Gerry who has spent hours researching the preceding generations, and pursuing Christian's roots way back into Germany, where he and all of his forebears lived until Christian branched out and immigrated first to Switzerland and then -- ever the pioneer -- to America.
 Here is the genealogical thread, temporarily streamlined for the sake of efficiency (more details to follow):